iotaledger/backstage/.github/CONTRIBUTING.md

 ### Before building a new feature

-Make sure to discuss the feature in the #chronicle-discussion channel on [Discord](https://discord.iota.org/).
+Make sure to discuss the feature in the #backstage-discussion channel on [Discord](https://discord.iota.org/).

 Otherwise, your feature may not be approved at all.